jmalinkiewicz/react-wordle/README.md

 # React Wordle
 Clone of a popular game called Wordle.
-Made with React, TailwindCSS and Framer Motion.
+Made with React, Zustand, TailwindCSS and Framer Motion.

 ## Tech Stack